cityofaustin/Residential-Permitting/_projects/interior-remodel/define.md

   * Removing more drywall than what surrounds the bathtub or shower in bathrooms,
 * Or adding a window or door where one did not originally exist.

-Your interior remodel may need a demolition permit, especially if you will move or change an interior wall, or change a window's shape.
+Your interior remodel may need a demolition permit, especially if you will move or change an exterior wall, or change a window's shape.
 Extra considerations are taken if you make a change to your home's load-bearing walls or supports.

 ### New addition permits

-While you may think your project is a remodel, the City of Austin may considered it as a new addition.
+While you may think your project is a remodel, the City of Austin may consider it as a new addition.

 A new addition permit is required if you change your home's footprint by expanding a room, or if you convert a garage into a living or sleeping space.
 Other examples include: